-Filing with the Court is defined as the date delivered to the Court or the date mailed by first class mail to the Court, along with a certificate of service.
-Unless otherwise approved by administrative order of the Court, parties may not file documents with the Court by e-mail.
-However, filing with the Court may also be effectuated by methods which may be specifically approved by the Court through administrative order.
-The Court is in the process of implementing an e-filing system for attorneys.
-Once approved by administrative order, the procedures for utilizing the e-filing system will be posted on the Court's website at scalc.net.
-The document filed through the e-filing system must also comply with all other Rules of the ALC.
+In addition, filing with the Court may also be effectuated by methods that may be specifically approved by the Court through administrative order.
+The Court is implementing an e-filing system for attorneys.
+Once approved by administrative order, the procedures for utilizing the e-filing system will be posted on the Court's website at www.scalc.net.
+A document filed through the e-filing system must also comply with all other SCALC Rules.